Self-Supervised Learning of Contextual Embeddings for Link Prediction in Heterogeneous Networks: Experiments

-\textbf{Interpretation of Semantic Association Matrix (\textbf{addressing Q3}):} We provide the visualization of the semantic association matrix $\bar{A}^{(l)}_{ij}$ as defined in Eq.~(\ref{eqn:embed_shift}) to investigate how the node dependencies evolve through different layers in $\ourSystem$.
-Given a node pair ($v_i$, $v_j$) in the context subgraph $g_c$, a high value of $\bar{A}^{(0)}_{ij}$, indicates a strong global dependency of node $v_i$ on $v_j$.
-While a high value of $\bar{A}^{(l)}_{ij} (l> 1)$ (the association after applying more translation layers) indicates a prominent high-order relation in the subgraph context.
+We provide the visualization of the semantic association matrix $\bar{A}^{k}_{ij}$ as defined in Eq.~(\ref{eqn:embed_shift}) to investigate how the node dependencies evolve through different layers in $\ourSystem$.
+Given a node pair ($v_i$, $v_j$) in the context subgraph $g_c$, a high value of $\bar{A}^{0}_{ij}$, indicates a strong global dependency of node $v_i$ on $v_j$.
+While a high value of $\bar{A}^{k}_{ij} (k\geq 1)$ (the association after applying more translation layers) indicates a prominent high-order relation in the subgraph context.

-Figure~\ref{fig:attention_visualization} shows weights of semantic association matrix for the context graph generated for node pair (N0:~\textit{Summarizing itemset patterns: a profile-based approach (Paper)}, N1: \textit{Jiawei Han (Author)}).
-Nodes in the context subgraph consist of N2: \textit{Patterns (Topic)}, N3: \textit{CloSpan: Mining Closed Sequential Patterns in Large Databases (Paper)}, N4:~\textit{SDM (Conference)} and N5: \textit{SpaRClus: Spatial Relationship Pattern-based Hierachial Clutering (Paper)}.
+Figure~\ref{fig:attention_visualization} shows weights of semantic association matrix for the context generated for node pair (N0:~\textit{Summarizing itemset patterns: a profile-based approach (Paper)}, N1: \textit{Jiawei Han (Author)}).
+Nodes in the context consist of N2: \textit{Approach (Topic)}, N3: \textit{Knowledge-base reduction (Paper)}, N4:~\textit{Redundancy (Topic)} and N5: \textit{Handling Redundancy in the Processing of Recursive Database Queries (Paper)}.
 We observe that at layer 1 (Figure~\ref{fig:attention_visualization_a}), the association between source node \textit{N0} and target node \textit{N1} is relatively low.
-Instead, they both assign high weights on nodes \textit{N2} and \textit{N4}.
+Instead, they both assign high weights on \textit{N4}.
 However, the dependencies between nodes are dynamically updated when applying more learning layers, consequently enabling us to identify higher-order relations.
 For example, the dependency of \textit{N1} on \textit{N0} becomes higher from layer 3~(Figure~\ref{fig:attention_visualization_c}) and \textit{N0} primarily depends on itself without highly influenced by other nodes in layer 4~(Figure~\ref{fig:attention_visualization_d}).
-This visualization of semantic association matrix provides us an intuitive overview about how the global node embedding is translated into the localized embedding for contextual learning.
+This visualization of semantic association helps to understand how the global embedding is translated into the localized embedding for contextual learning.